aquabubu/home-gatsby/content/posts/Korea-travel-Geoje-island/index.en.md

   <figcaption style="font-size: 17px; align="center"> <span style="color:deepskyblue"> </figcaption>
 </figure>

 This place is just like a fairytale castle, so beautiful.
 But few foreign tourists know this place, mainly Korean people know.
 I heard in Geoje there are quite a lot of hidden nice places.
-I really like this place, during my trip to Geoje, I like this place most, but when I was there, it's also crowded. : laughing:
+I really like this place, during my trip to Geoje, I like this place most, but when I was there, it's also crowded.:laughing:

 ## <span style="color:orangered"> Pension </span>